 We now carry out a quantitative analysis by calibrating our model to the US between 1955-2005.
-We generalize the model by introducing heterogeneity across consumers in terms of $\lambda$ 's and $\mu$ 's in order to capture realistic dispersion in consumption frequency and markups across components of household consumption.
+We first generalize the model by introducing multiple goods with heterogeneity in terms of λ 's and μ 's in order to capture realistic dispersion in consumption frequency and markups across components of household consumption.
+For instance, our calibration will be consistent with the fact that some components are purchased frequently, like groceries, while other components are purchased infrequently like durables or furniture.
+The magnitude of the aggregate market power channel will then be determined as a sales-weighted average of the market power channel for each component of consumption.